 Taking finite-size effects into account, the secret key rate, bounded by collective attacks, is given by~\cite{Leverrier_PhysRevA_2010}

-where $\beta \in[0,1]$ is the reconciliation efficiency, $I(A:B)$ is the classical mutual information between Alice and Bob, $\chi(B:E)$ is the Holevo quantity~\cite{Nielsen_QCQI}, $\Delta \left( n \right)$ is related to the security of the privacy amplification, FER is the frame error rate related to the reconciliation efficiency of a fixed error correction matrix, $f$ is the repetition rate of a QKD system ($5$~{\rm MHz} for our system) and $\alpha$ is the system overhead.
-The overhead here means the percent of the signal that cannot be used to distill the final secret keys.
+where$\beta \in[0,1]$ is the reconciliation efficiency, $I(A:B)$ is the classical mutual information between Alice and Bob, $\chi(B:E)$ is the Holevo quantity~\cite{Nielsen_QCQI}, $\Delta \left( n \right)$ is related to the security of the privacy amplification, FER is the frame error rate related to the reconciliation efficiency of a fixed error correction matrix, $f$ is the repetition rate of a QKD system ($5$~{\rm MHz} for our system) and $\alpha$ is the system overhead.
+The overhead here means the percentage of the signals that cannot be used to distill the final secret keys.
 In our system, some of the signal will be used to do the phase compensation.

-To achieve a high key rate, we need to achieve a high reconciliation efficiency and have a low FER, which is a trade soff in the experimental realization.
-For a fixed error correction matrix, achieving a high reconciliation efficiency results in a high FER.
+To achieve a high key rate, we need to achieve a high reconciliation efficiency and have a low FER, which is a trade off in the experimental realization.
+For a fixed error correction matrix, achieving a high reconciliation efficiency will lead to a high FER.
 Thus, in the experiment, we need to find an optimal efficiency and an FER to maximize the secret key rate according to their relationship.
 Furthermore, we also need to decrease the system overhead to let more pulses distill the final keys.